taylorcate/EmploymentFiles/README.md

  - for completion of at least four semesters of English 401: Textual Scholarship

 ## PROFESSIONAL EXPERIENCE
 **LOYOLA UNIVERSITY CHICAGO LIBRARIES** - Chicago, IL
+_Reference Librarian - May 2019 – Present_
+ - Assist patrons with research questions.
+ - Be available if reference assistants have questions regarding patron inquiries.
+ - Manage an AskLive chat service and answer calls from patrons.
+ - Develop and report on special projects as assigned.

+**LOYOLA UNIVERSITY CHICAGO LIBRARIES** - Chicago, IL
 _Digital Systems Assistant - August 2017 – Present_
  - Manage Loyola eCommons, the open access, institutional repository of Loyola University Chicago.